pingidentity/pingidentity-devops-getting-started/docs/tools/pingctlUtil.md

 * config

-    Provides an interactive interview allowing user to provide all the `pingctl` standard variables (i.e. PingOne and Ping DevOps) as well as custom variables
+    Provides an interactive process in which the user can provide all the `pingctl` standard variables (i.e. PingOne and Ping DevOps) as well as custom variables

 * version

-    Gets the current version of the tool, and checks to see if an update is available.
+    Displays the current version of the tool, and checks to see if an update is available.

 * clean

-    Cleans the cached pingctl work directory containing:

-    * Latest PingOne Access Token
+    Cleans the cached pingctl work directory containing the latest PingOne Access Token